ionathanch/ionathanch.github.io/_posts/2022-04-07-dentistry-symbols.md

 > ii) The Dental symbols are sufficiently explained - these are box-drawing characters overlaid in specific manner.

 The [meeting minutes](https://www.unicode.org/L2/L2000/00115.htm)
-for a Unicode Technical Committee meeding on 28 April 2000 read:
+for a Unicode Technical Committee meeting on 28 April 2000 read:

 > **[83-M3] Motion**: Accept the twenty five characters documented in the report on the Beijing meeting, sections E 1, 2, 3, 5, 6, 7, 8, 9 [L2/00-108]:
 <br/>